Dan Feldman, Professor

 My interests in and out of lab are geared towards animal health and behavior in relation to all creatures great and small (except roaches).
 In lab, I examine behavioral and neurological differences in mouse models of Autism Spectrum Disorder, Otherwise, I can usually be found outdoors walking my boxer or riding a horse--although I have also been found snorkeling, free diving, surfing, sky diving, sailing, skiing, camping, hiking and generally avoiding cities, phones and computers.

-Han Chin Wang, Postdoctoral Scientist
+Han Chin Wang, Postdoc

 I'm interesting in understanding how we perceive the world and integrate information to guide our decision.
 I also like to play tennis and assemble model kits to create a miniature world.

-Michelle Antoine, Postdoctoral Scientist
+Michelle Antoine, Postdoc

 Autism Spectrum Disorders are genetically heterogeneous, as several hundred genetic variants have been identified that confer susceptibility to ASD.
 However, how these genetic variants might confer susceptibility and whether there is any functional link between them remains a mystery.
 My research is centered on understanding whether ASD can be more homogeneously defined by one or a few common motifs of neural circuit dysfunction.